Introduction: Extended Producer Responsibility

 Implementation of EPR: Guide for Producers

 EPR finds its applicability throughout the nation and covers under its realm all the producers.
-Producer is relatively a bigger term that includes different owners of the brands and importers.
-To be precise, producer can mean any entity, individual or industry as given below:
+The producer is relatively a bigger term that includes different owners of the brands and importers.
+To be precise, the producer can mean any entity, individual or industry as given below:

-- Any entity that is well engrossed in the business that manufacturers the polybags or sheets of plastic would mean a producer.
+- Any entity that is well engrossed in the business that manufactures polybags or sheets of plastic would mean a producer.

 - Any entity that carries out the import business with respect to the manufacturing of plastic would fall under the meaning of producer.

-- If there is import of any commodity that entails a plastic packaging would fall under the meaning of producer.
+- If there is the import of any commodity that entails plastic packaging would fall under the meaning of producer.

 Hence, it can be said that the term producer is a bigger term that only includes manufacturers but also brand owners and importers.